Jackson-Crandell/7785_Gazebo_Environments/README.md

 # CS/ME/ECE/AE/BME 7785 Gazebo Environments
 Gazebo simulation can be utilized for code development and initial testing.
-This repository holds simulation environments for CS 7785: Intro to Robotics Research class.
+This repository holds simulation environments for CS/ME/ECE/AE/BME 7785: Intro to Robotics Research class.
 Please see instructions below to setup the environment.

-## (Temporary) Setup Instructions
+## Instructions
-These instructions assume you have already completed the necessary steps to setup ROS, Gazebo, and Turtlebot3.
+These instructions assume you have already completed the necessary steps to setup [ROS](https://docs.ros.org/en/foxy/Installation/Ubuntu-Install-Debians.html), Gazebo, and [Turtlebot3](https://emanual.robotis.com/docs/en/platform/turtlebot3/quick-start/).
+If you have not set up those yet, please follow the links to do so.
 Once this has been done, the setup is straight forward.

 ### Lab 1/2/3 Instructions
 #### Setup